 Isabela Island: The largest island in the archipelago, peculiarly shaped like a giant seahorse.
 Your time on Isabela might include Vicente Roca Point, where you can view Blue-footed boobies, Nazca boobies, gulls, storm petrels, and brown noddy terns from the comfort of a panga boat.
 The Crowmwell Current on the western part of the island brings with it many nutrients and thus it is possible to witness various feeding frenzies of an assortment of animals like whales, dolphins, sea lions, and marine birds.
-A visit to Tagus Cove reveals the names of pirates and sailors who frequented this famous hideout in the 1800s inscribed in the volcanic rock.
+Visit Tagus Cove and search for the names of pirates and sailors who frequented this famous hideout in the 1800s inscribed in the volcanic rock.
 Hike, kayak, snorkel, and keep an eye out for Galapagos penguins, flightless cormorants, finches, land iguanas, and large-billed flycatchers.
 Urbina Bay, a fascinating site for its volcanic and tectonic activity, is a great place to take photos of the dynamic, exposed coral reef or snorkel with green sea turtles and Galapagos penguins.